 Alvin Compaan is a member of Lucintech’s Board of Directors, CEO and co-founder.
 Dr. Compaan is a pioneer in the development of magnetron sputtering technology for thin-film CdTe solar cells, with extensive PV experience as a faculty member at The University of Toledo where he started UT’s extensive photovoltaic research effort.
-He serves as the Chief Technology Officer of Lucintech.
 His research in photovoltaic materials and devices has been funded by the National Renewable Energy Lab, the U.S. Dept. of Energy, the NSF, Air Force, and the Ohio Department of Development.
 In addition, he has done collaborative research with many industrial groups in PV.
-He is inventor on four patents and six patent applications in the area of thin-film PV and has authored more than 250 publications in professional journals.
+He is inventor on six patents and five patent applications in the area of thin-film PV and has authored more than 280 publications in professional journals.

 David F. Waterman is Lucintech’s corporate counsel and secretary to the Board.
 Dave is a Partner in Shumaker, Loop, and Kendrick and has extensive experience in representing closely held business enterprises, serving in a general counsel capacity and advising both the business and its owners in connection with tax and general corporate matters.
 He is most active representing parties in the start-up, acquisition, disposition and financing of business interests, and the implementation of growth strategies through joint ventures, venture capital financings and private placement funding.